martinmyburgh/blog.scrollback.io/_posts/2014-10-17-how-google-helped-us-fail-early-fail-fast.md

 ---
-layout:post
+layout: post
-title:How Google Helped Us Fail Early, Fail Fast
+title: How Google Helped Us Fail Early, Fail Fast
 ---

 ### The end of Askabt and Scrollback beginnings ###